Graph Analytics : Reasons Why More Businesses Are Adopting It

 So why this interest?
 Graph analytics can deliver what traditional data analytics cannot, and in real-time, thus saving enterprises, time.
 Traditional data analytics feeds on unprocessed data, structured as well as unstructured, and as compared to graph analytics is a laborious process with limitations.
 That’s because SQL and other NoSQL databases do not have the robustness to handle complex data.
 With the volume of data flowing into enterprises increasing every day, analytics can become quite a challenge.

-On the other hand, graph analytics is a set of analytic techniques that looks for relationships between entities of interest via an abstraction called “graph model”.
+graph analytics is a set of analytic techniques that looks for relationships between entities of interest via an abstraction called “graph model”.
 Who are these entities?
 They can be customers, products, or even operations.
 What graph analytics does is establish relationships between these entities, something that the traditional method almost cannot.
 The graph model is suited to allow a broad range of analyses otherwise not available to those using a standard data warehouse.

 From the ground-up itself, graph databases take a relationships-first approach to data, thus differentiating themselves from other analytical techniques.
 This also helps global businesses which have adopted graph analytics add context to their decision-making.

 If readers may recall, in an earlier blog post, we had written about how graph analytics is used to build recommender systems of the likes used by Amazon and Netflix.
 There are other uses, too, but we’ll get to those later.

 - It shaves off time in data organization and requires less effort in data analytics processes like the merging of data sources